cpacker/MemGPT/README.md

     python3 main.py --archival_storage_faiss_path=<ARCHIVAL_STORAGE_FAISS_PATH> --persona=memgpt_doc --human=basic
     ```
     where `ARCHIVAL_STORAGE_FAISS_PATH` is the directory where `all_docs.jsonl` and `all_docs.index` are located.
-   If you downloaded from HuggingFace, it will be `memgpt/personas/docqa/llamaindex-api-docs`.
+   If you downloaded from Hugging Face, it will be `memgpt/personas/docqa/llamaindex-api-docs`.
    If you built the index yourself, it will be `memgpt/personas/docqa`.
 </details>